 History buffs can read a more detailed history in Singapore’s e-library, but the short version is that these two brothers became really successful and rich from hawking Tiger Balm, and brother Boon Haw built Haw Par Villa as a gift for his brother Boon Par.
 While the estate was considered private property, the brothers opened up the gardens to the public, in part to educate them about important Chinese cultural values and ethics, but also as an advertisement for the Tiger Balm.

-I had all but forgotten about Haw Par Villa until the Singapore Tourism Board started promoting it during the SG50 celebrations as a new heritage spot.
-My memories of Haw Par Villa are mostly nostalgia – school excursions in the 90s when the park was in its prime, but even at that tender age, I was struck with the feeling that this park was a little bizarre, and revisiting it as an adult reinforced that thought and made me wonder what my school teachers must have thought back in the day, shepherding us around a really eccentric park.
+I had all but forgotten about the existence of Haw Par Villa until the Singapore Tourism Board started promoting it during the SG50 celebrations as a new heritage spot.
+My memories of Haw Par Villa are very nostalgia, rooted in school excursions in the 90s when the park was in its prime.
+But even at that tender age, I was struck with the feeling that this park was a little bizarre, and revisiting it as an adult proved that I wasn’t wrong and made me wonder what my school teachers must have thought back in the day, shepherding us around this really eccentric park.

 Exploring the weirdly wonderful Haw Par Villa

-Haw Par Villa isn’t very big – you can easily explore it in 1-2 hours depending on how fascinated you are by the weird statues all around the garden.
+Haw Par Villa isn’t very big – you can easily explore it in 1-2 hours depending on how fascinated you are by the weird statues all around and how many pictures you try to take.
 It is pretty hilly in some spots, prepare for a little stair and slope climbing.
-Be prepared to sweat it out a little as well.
+And of course, Singapore’s legendary humid weather means you need to be prepared to sweat it out a little even if you are standing still.

 Dioramas of Chinese fables and stories